cherrisimo/oekolopoly-rl/README.md

 ```
 * `--log-dir`: specify folder with agents

-Generate benchmark for all agents used on custom environment:
+Generate benchmark for all agents used on own custom environment:

 ```shell
 python -m utils.benchmark --log-dir oekolopoly_agents
 ```